Makoto Nishimoto

 Makoto Nishimoto (西本 誠, Nishimoto Makoto), also known as "Super Crazy-kun" (スーパークレイジー君, Sūpā Kureijī-kun) is a former Japanese politician.
-He was elected as city councillor of Toda, Saitama in 2021, but later the city election commission overturned his win due to a violation of the Japanese Public Offices Election Law.
-He was then elected as city councilor of Miyazaki City.
+He was elected as city councillor of Toda, Saitama in 2021, but later the city election commission overturned his win due to a violation of the Japanese Public Offices Election Law in 2022.
+He was then elected as city councilor of Miyazaki City in 2023.
 He resigned after being arrested for sexually assaulting a female acquaintance in September 2023.
 He was charged with sexual assault in May 2024.

 Early life

 Nishimoto was born on August 14, 1986, in Miyazaki city, Miyazaki Prefecture.
 His father is part of a yakuza gang and his mother left him when he was one year old.
 Nishimoto grew up with his grandmother.
 He joined a bōsōzoku gang and was sent to juvenile detention centers three times during his third year of middle school.
-In an interview with the Tokyo Shimbun, he stated that during is third detention, he was unable to see his grandmother before she died, which caused his change of heart.
+In an interview with the Tokyo Shimbun, he stated that during his third detention, he was unable to see his grandmother before she died, which caused his change of heart.

 Political career

 Tokyo gubernatorial election

 Nishimoto moved to Tokyo at the age of twenty-one and worked as a club employee and caregiver in Ginza.
 He also worked as a singer and performed in live concerts.
 He ran for the 2020 Tokyo gubernatorial election because he wanted to "raise his profile".
 He ran under his nickname, "Super Crazy-kun", but it was rejected.
 Nishimoto was then allowed to run under his real name.
-He lost the election, garnering only 11,900 votes.
+He lost the election, garnering only 11,887 votes.